The Volvo V90 Recharge Plug-In Hybrid (Estate): The Complete Electric Car Buying Guide For India

 Also improved are the tailpipe emissions for the plug-in hybrid electric vehicle.
 The V90 PHEV has tailpipe emission up to 20g CO2/km, benefiting the local air quality.
 The conventional petrol variant has tailpipe emissions up to 158g CO2/km.

 The all-wheel drive V90 plug-in electric estate car combines the T6 powertrain with an electric motor.
 The EV can achieve 0-100 km/h in 5.6 seconds (350 hp).
 The top speed of the EV is 180 km/h.
+Bottom-line, electric driving is good for the environment and the wallet!
+The Volvo PHEV is not available in India.

 PROS CONS